CFA® Exam Requirements: How to Qualify to Sit for the Exams

 5. Live in a Country Where CFA Institute Conducts Business

 Individuals who live in certain countries cannot take the CFA exam because of US laws, sanctions, and trade regulations.
 In addition, some individuals who live in countries where the exam is permitted still may not be eligible because of their specific designations.
 This CFA Institute web page explains it in detail.

-If you meet all five of these requirements and want to take the exams, you should register for the CFA Level I exam, which is given every June and December.
-And, if you’d like to get some great advice on preparing for the exam, check out The Best Way to Study for CFA Level I Exam.
+If you meet all five of these requirements and want to take the exams, you should register for Level I of the CFA exam, which has special test windows in 2021 and will be offered in February, May, August, and November in 2022i.
+And, if you’d like to get some great advice on preparing for the exam, check out The Best Way to Study for Level I of the CFA Exam.

 Free eBook: Before You Decide to Sit for the CFA® Program Exam